pluralsh/documentation/pages/adding-new-application/background-app-install.md

   context: {}
 ```

 And the `context.yaml` like this.
-In the `spec.configuration` section you can see the user input parametrization of each artifact.
+In the `spec.configuration` section you can see the recorded user input for each artifact.
 ```yaml
 apiVersion: plural.sh/v1alpha1
 kind: Context